WE SHALL SEE HIM AS HE IS

 Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is.
 Everyone who has this hope in him purifies himself, just as he is pure.
 (I John 3:2,3)

-Does this mean we will see Him as John did, as described in the first chapter of the Book of Revelation?
+Does this mean we will see Him as John did, as described in Revelation chapter one?
 Is this actually the way Christ is?
 Will we look like this?

 And among the lampstands was someone “like a son of man,” dressed in a robe reaching down to his feet and with a golden sash around his chest.
 His head and hair were white like wool, as white as snow, and his eyes were like blazing fire.
 His feet were like bronze glowing in a furnace, and his voice was like the sound of rushing waters.
 In his right hand he held seven stars, and out of his mouth came a sharp double-edged sword.
 His face was like the sun shining in all its brilliance.
 (Revelation 1:13-16)

-Will we see Him as Ezekiel did, as described in the first chapter of the Book of Ezekiel?
+Will we see Him as Ezekiel did, as described in Ezekiel chapter one?
 Does He look like that?
 Will we look like that?

-I wish people today who are preaching about how grace protects us Christians from God's judgment, and "the only law is the law of love," would read the verses that follow First John 3:3.
+I wish people today who are preaching about how grace protects us Christians from God’s judgment and “the only law is the law of love,” would read the verses that follow I John 3:3.

 Dear children, do not let anyone lead you astray.
 He who does what is right is righteous, just as he is righteous.
 He who does what is sinful is of the devil, because the devil has been sinning from the beginning.
 The reason the Son of God appeared was to destroy the devil’s work.
 No one who is born of God will continue to sin, because God’s seed remains in him; he cannot go on sinning, because he has been born of God.
 This is how we know who the children of God are and who the children of the devil are: Anyone who does not do what is right is not a child of God; nor is anyone who does not love his brother.
 (I John 3:7-10)

-It is clear that if we are to look like Christ when He appears, and see Him as He is, we have to purify ourselves to the same extent as He is pure.
+It is clear that if we are to look like Christ when He appears, and see Him as He is, we must purify ourselves to the same extent as He is pure.